Connect with Joseph Schultz on LinkedIn.

 What’s something most people don’t know about you?

-I have a high desire to learn and to improve myself.
-I enjoy spending time with my wife and our soon-to-be new addition.
-I also have a slight inclination for coffee and trying new places.
+I have a high desire to learn and I seek to continue to add to my tool belt.
+I enjoy spending time with my wife and daughter.
+I also may have a slight inclination for coffee and trying new places.

 Learn more about our manufacturing services and success stories through our different manufacturing blogs.